Plagiarism - How to Avoid It

-- Expect it will take extra time to receive materials not available on your WSU campus: The Griffin, Summit and Interlibrary Loan systems make millions of resources available, but items not on your campus take from three days to two weeks to receive.
+- Expect it will take extra time to receive materials not available on your WSU campus: Search It and Interlibrary Loans make millions of resources available, but items not on your campus take from three days to two weeks to receive.

 - Color code your notes: Be sure to distinguish between places where you are paraphrasing others' ideas versus directly quoting from a source.

 - Use author and page notation: Make sure that every note you take is connected to the source's author and page number.
 In addition, keep a running bibliography of complete citation information for each source used.